 The boy took the rifle off his shoulder and leaned it against the wooden post.
 "I am not your son, and this here isn't your farm.
 You better leave before it is too late.
-40

-Everyone is obviously harmed in war time, but as was repeatedly noted above, children are the most severely impacted.
+Everyone is obviously harmed in wartime, but as was repeatedly noted above, children are the most severely impacted.
 According to Albertyn et al, "there is no doubt that the effects of war extend to the most vulnerable members of society, including children."
-As a result, Children experience the effects of the war in the novel, Tale of the Boon's Wife.
+44 As a result, Children experience the effects of the war in the novel, Tale of the Boon's Wife.
 Miserably, children were slain and harassed.
 Besides, they were victims of physical exploitation by the militants.
 However, the worst thing is that they were killed and kidnapped by the militants.
-For example, while a woman was walking with her child, an

-39Fartumo Kusow, Tale of a Boon's Wife.
-(Toronto: Second Story Press, 2017), 151 explosion occurred and then killed her child.
+For example, while a woman was walking with her child, an explosion occurred and then killed her child.
 This incident was the scariest and most terrible moment for all the people who were with her.
 The mother kept the remaining body of her child to take it home, and Idil described the situation as follows.
-"They 'reminded her she could do it in the morning when she reached her family....
-Keeping the body would only prolong her sorrow and distract her from her living children, but she wouldn't listen"42.
+"They 'reminded her she could do it in the morning when she reached her family.
+Keeping the body would only prolong her sorrow and distract her from her living children, but she wouldn't listen".